RAK4200 WisDuo Breakout Board AT Command Manual

 OK

-This command is used to send data over a UART port.
+This command is used for sending data over a UART port.

 Parameter: